Nanosheared electrolyte

 kspace_style pppm/tip4p 1.0e-4

 These lines are used to define the most basic parameters, including the atom, bond, and angle styles, as well as interaction potential.
-Here lj/cut/tip4p/long imposes a Lennard Jones potential with a cut-off at \(12\,\text{Å}\) and a long-range Coulomb potential.
+Here, lj/cut/tip4p/long imposes a Lennard Jones potential with a cut-off at \(12\,\text{Å}\) and a long-range Coulomb potential.

-So far, the commands are relatively similar to the previous tutorial (Polymer in water), with two major differences; the use of lj/cut/tip4p/long and pppm/tip4p, instead of lj/cut/coul/long and pppm*.
-These two tip4p-specific commands allow us to model a four-point water molecule without explicitly defining the fourth massless atom M. The value of \(0.1546\,\text{Å}\) corresponds to the O-M distance and is given by the water model.
-Here, TIP4P-2005 is used [31].
+So far, the commands are relatively similar to those in the previous tutorial, Polymer in water, with two major differences: the use of lj/cut/tip4p/long instead of lj/cut/coul/long, and pppm/tip4p instead of pppm.
+These two tip4p-specific commands allow us to model a four-point water molecule without explicitly defining the fourth massless atom M. The value of \(0.1546\,\text{Å}\) corresponds to the O-M distance and is imposed by the water model.
+Here, TIP4P-2005 is used [35].

 About lj/cut/tip4p/long pair style